 There was a lot of activity, but very little of it was productive.
 I reached a plateau fairly quickly and did not develop above it.
 The overwhelming emotion was frustration at not being able to progress.

 In late 2013 I joined a local chess club.
 Not surprisingly, my play in standard time control (the standard here is 75 minutes for the first 35 moves, plus 15 minutes for all remaining moves) was much better than in online 10 minute games.
 That opened the world of online 45-45 games (45 minutes per game plus 45 seconds increment per move).
 I played a few tournament games and joined groups, but found it a real struggle to organise games at convenient times.
 And online games just did not present the same feel of over the board games.
 This was not why I started to play chess and games at peculiar times did not create the good habits that I wanted.
-Sitting in front of the computer also meant I soon reverted to the terrible habit of playing 10 minute games.
+Sitting in front of the computer also meant I soon reverted to the terrible habit of playing 10 minute games against low rated players.

 I set up, started and stopped more study plans than I care to remember.
 They were based on the wrong material, on inappropriate aspects of the game, too focused, not focused enough, or bad in some other way.
 The upshot is that I did not stick to any of them and my playing strength was not improving.
 I did not get better at chess.